 - Generally, schools under the State boards have a huge number of students in a class.
 It hampers the learning and growth of the students.

-We cannot say which is better among the CBSE vs State Board.
-However, it entirely depends on the career goals and priorities of the students.
-CBSE is a better choice for students interested in pursuing engineering or medical courses.
-Both boards have merits and demerits, so students must consider all the factors to make the right choice.
+There is no deciding factor in deciding which is better - CBSE or State Board.
+However, it entirely depends on the students' career goals and priorities.
+CBSE is a better choice for students interested in pursuing Engineering or Medical courses.

 POST YOUR COMMENT